bufbuild/knit-go/README.md

     the module's descriptors.
   * **`grpcReflection`**: The value for this key is a boolean.
-If true, then the [gRPC Server Reflection](https://github.com/grpc/grpc/blob/master/doc/server-reflection.md) reflection protocol will be used to download the descriptors from the backend server itself.
+If true, then the [gRPC Server Reflection](https://github.com/grpc/grpc/blob/master/doc/server-reflection.md) protocol will be used to download the descriptors from the backend server itself.

-If using the `descriptorSetFile` option for the `descriptors` key, you can use `buf` or `protoc` to generate a file in the correct format.

 ### Descriptor Set Examples
 If using the `descriptorSetFile` option for the `descriptors` key, you can